qmk/qmk_firmware/docs/features/caps_word.md

   BOTH_SHIFTS_TURNS_ON_CAPS_WORD` to config.h.
 You may also need to disable or reconfigure Command, details below.
 Then, simultaneously pressing both left and right shifts turns on Caps Word.
-This method works with the plain `KC_LSFT` and `KC_RSFT` keycodes as well as one-shot shifts and Space Cadet shifts.
-If your shift keys are mod-taps, hold both shift mod-tap keys until the tapping term, then release them.
+This method works with the plain `KC_LSFT` and `KC_RSFT` keycodes as well as One Shot shifts and Space Cadet shifts.
+If your shift keys are Mod-Taps, hold both shift Mod-Tap keys until the tapping term, then release them.

 * **Activate by double tapping Left Shift**: Add `#define DOUBLE_TAP_SHIFT_TURNS_ON_CAPS_WORD` in `config.h`.
 Then, double tapping Left Shift turns on Caps Word.
-This method works with `KC_LSFT` or one-shot Left Shift `OSM(MOD_LSFT)`.
+This method works with `KC_LSFT` or One Shot Left Shift `OSM(MOD_LSFT)`.
 To count as a double tap, the maximum time in milliseconds between taps is `TAPPING_TERM`, or if using `TAPPING_TERM_PER_KEY`, the time returned by `get_tapping_term()` for the shift keycode being tapped.

 * **Custom activation**: You can activate Caps Word from code by calling `caps_word_on()`.
-This may be used to activate Caps Word through [a combo](combo), a [tap dance](tap_dance), or any other means you like.
+This may be used to activate Caps Word through [a combo](combo), a [Tap Dance](tap_dance), or any other means you like.

 ### Troubleshooting: Command {#troubleshooting-command}